seokbeomKim/AbuseIPscanner/README.md

       ]
 }
 ```
-For example, if the log file has a form like -
+For example, if the log file has a form as following -

 ```text
 200.206.200.179 - - [05/May/2019:00:58:11 +0900] "GET / HTTP/1.1" 302 -